ItsNoahJ/LMMS-AI-Fork/.context/project_context.md

   - Implemented test scripts to verify the build environment
   - Added documentation for Qt/MinGW setup and troubleshooting

+- **Git Submodules Configuration**: Successfully configured Git submodules for external dependencies
+  - Integrated LMMS (https://github.com/LMMS/lmms.git) as a submodule
+  - Integrated Magenta (https://github.com/magenta/magenta.git) as a submodule
+  - Integrated Magenta-JS (https://github.com/magenta/magenta-js.git) as a submodule
+  - Integrated TensorFlow (https://github.com/tensorflow/tensorflow.git) as a submodule
+  - Integrated VCPKG (https://github.com/microsoft/vcpkg.git) as a submodule
+  - Configured .gitmodules file to track all submodules
+  - Initialized and updated all submodules with their nested dependencies

 ### Identified Interoperability Issues

 Based on research, the following critical interoperability issues have been identified: